Home

 As I approached age 60 and retirement, I was increasingly appreciative of MITRE's 403(b) program – the 401(k) equivalent for non-profit and educational institutions – in which I had participated from the beginning and into which MITRE liberally added to our contributions, and that I had finally paid enough attention to the investment opportunities to be in equities – the boring kind of index funds, not the dot-coms and techs – when the stock market tripled during the '90s.

 I have often mused about how the various choices I made along the way have led to where I am today.
-Very early on, if someone at The Martin Company hadn't misunderstood the intent of my adviser's recommendation, and if I, in turn, hadn't misunderstood the resulting offer letter, and if they had later offered me a move across the country, and perhaps even if my roommate had accepted his offer or if I later didn't have a statistics background at the opportune time, I wouldn't have had this very rewarding career in such a very interesting locale.
+Very early on, if someone at The Martin Company hadn't misunderstood the intent of my adviser's recommendation, and if I, in turn, hadn't misunderstood the resulting offer letter, and if they had later offered me a move across the country, and perhaps even if my roommate had accepted his offer, or if I later didn't have a statistics background at the opportune time, I wouldn't have had this very rewarding career in such a very interesting locale.

 And I wouldn't have met my wife of these many years (I just realized that I should let you do the computation from 1966, rather than my regularly having to remember to update the number of years; although I should mention that as of a recent revision to this account, we celebrated 50!) with whom I've shared so many interesting experiences, including art and culture, food and wine, and foreign travel, some of which are described on my website.